CiTR/archiver/README.md

 9) Watch for your files be recorded in the directory you specified in step 6.
 If no audio is being recorded, check that your cronjob ran successfully with "ps aux | grep archiver"

 10) Done!

+Compilation instructions

+1) Install make, gcc, build-essential, and the libraries for lame, libsndfile.h, and libasound:

+sudo apt-get install make gcc build-essential libasound2-dev libmp3lame-dev libsndfile1-dev

+2) Navigate to citrlog/src/

+3) Run make.
+You may need to do this with elevated permissions, depending on your user and the location you cloned the repository to.

+4) Move the compiled *citrlog* file to the citrlog folder, naming appropiately depending on your architecture.